Silver Peak, Nevada: Economy

 Silver Peak lies near a dry lake bed that is rich in lithium and other minerals.

 Initially salt was mined in the area.
 In 1906, Spurr reported that salt was mined for local use by digging a hole a foot or two deep until water was reached and then waiting until the water evaporated.
 It was claimed that the salt produced in this manner was 99% pure.

 During World War II, Clayton Marsh was explored for strategic minerals including potash and American Potash Corp. leased the marsh.
 In the 1950s, Leprechaun Mining (Clyde Kegel) acquired the leases.
 He determined that in addition to potassium, lithium was also present.
 Leprechaun Mining reached an agreement with Foote Minerals in 1964 and Foote reconfigured the silver mill and started production of lithium in 1967.
 In 1988, Cyprus Minerals acquired Foote and became Cyprus Foot Minerals.
 In 1998, Chemetall acquired the operation – the new company was called Chemetall Foote Corp.
 In 2004, Rockwood Holdings acquired the operation.
 In 2010, the mine was expanded to double the capacity of its lithium carbonate production.
 The project was funded in part by a $28.4 million grant from the U.S. Department of Energy to expand and upgrade the production of lithium materials for advanced transportation batteries.
 In 2014, the Albemarle Corporation purchased Rockwood for $6.2 Billion.

 As of October 2021, the Albemarle Corporation Lithium Operation at Silver Peak employs around 100 people extracting heavy brine and is currently the only operating source of lithium in the United States, and supplying 1% of the world's output.

 In popular culture

-The town was featured on a show called "Welcome To Murdertown" which revolves around the disappearance and murder of Charlie Kinkle.
+The town was featured on a show called "Welcome To Murdertown" which revolves around the disappearance and murder of Charlie Kinkle by Jason Taaffe and Coleman Ward.

 During California's 1999 electric power crisis in the first major act of the power crisis causing an outage on March 25, 1999, Enron energy traders allegedly rerouted 2,900MW (megawatts) of electricity destined for California to this small Nevada community.
 This caused a large shortage on the California power grid because the largest power feeder (intertie) from this area to California had a capacity of 15MW (about 0.5% of the required wheeling capacity).